 If you do not want your confidential patient information to be used for research and planning, you can choose to opt out securely online or through a telephone service.

 You can change your choice at any time.
-To find out more or to make your choice visit the NHS website or call 0300 303 5678.
+To find out more or to make your choice visit NHS: Your Data Matters or call 0300 303 5678.

 Where do we store your information electronically?

 All the personal data we process is processed by our staff in the UK however for the purposes of IT hosting and maintenance this information may be located on servers within the European Union.

 No 3rd parties have access to your personal data unless the law allows them to do so and appropriate safeguards have been put in place such as a Data Processor as above).
 We have a Data Protection regime in place to oversee the effective and secure processing of your personal and or special category (sensitive, confidential) data.

 Who are our partner organisations?